scottish-government-design-system/designsystem.gov.scot/patterns/site-header/index.md

 We’ve avoided using second level interactive navigation because of usability concerns.

+## Site branding
+Logos and site sub titles can be customised to help users identify which service or organisation site they are using.

+This can be formed in variations of :
+1. A logo and subtitle separated by a divider
+2. Only a logo
+3. Only a sub title, which can run over one or two lines of text.

+When the subtitle appears beside a logo, it should not repeat the name of your brand, rather be descriptive of the service being provided to the user.

+Site branding should always be left aligned and of proportionate size in the site header.
+For example we recommend horizontal logos at a max height of 40px; the same as the Digital Scotland logo appears.
+Some logos are vertical aligned in which case 80px is the recommended max height.

+For the best display of your branding, use vector based files such as SVG.
+Alternatively JPG or PNG files can be used but ensure these are of sufficient quality and will not distort.

+If you wish to discuss how best to show your site branding please contact [designsystem@gov.scot](mailto:designsystem@gov.scot)

 ## Evidence
 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.